eellak/gsoc2021-HA-Auto-Node-RED/README.md

 ### Error Checking Support for Node-RED integration
 Using deeper parsing techniques, the Node-RED integration can provide on the fly error checking and feedback when the user is generating the Configuration Model.

+### NodeRED Integration Improvement
+The Node-RED integration can be further improved to use deeper parsing and validation techniques that will allow it to provide on-the-fly error checking and assistance to the user.

+Also, the whole HA-Auto backend can be rewritten and integrated into Node-RED for a complete and centralized turn-key solution.

+### Configurator Web App
+While the [Node-RED integration](https://github.com/CedArctic/node-red-contrib-ha-auto) does provide HA-Auto with a user friendly front end for easier Configuration Model generation, the flow based environment has its limitations.
+A specialized Web App can be created specifically for this task in order to better address the complexities of the DSL, and the HA-Auto back end.